-• Matte (laminat mat): Gives prints an elegant, subtle look, minimizes glare, and makes colors more subdued.
+• Matte (laminat mat): Gives prints an elegant, subtle look, minimizes glare, and colors become more muted.

-• Soft touch (laminat Soft touch): Creates a velvety, silky surface that is pleasant to the touch.
+• Soft touch (laminat Soft touch): Creates a velvety, silky surface, pleasant to the touch.
 Adds a luxurious character without changing the original colors.

 • Glossy (laminat błysk): Gives prints an intense shine, highlighting the vividness and contrast of colors.
 Ideal for advertising materials that need to attract attention.

-• Dark backgrounds: For projects with a large amount of dark backgrounds, laminating is recommended.
-This prevents paper fibers from cracking at creases and during cutting, ensuring aesthetic edges.
+• Dark backgrounds: For projects with a lot of dark backgrounds, lamination is recommended.
+It prevents paper fibers from cracking at creases and during cutting, ensuring aesthetic edges.

-• Mandatory laminating: For some products, laminating is required.
-Detailed information can be found in the "How to prepare" section for specific products.
+• Mandatory lamination: For some products, lamination is required.
+Detailed information can be found in the "How to Prepare" section for specific products.

-Areas intended for selective varnishing should be placed on a separate page as a mask 100%K (black).
+Areas designated for selective varnishing should be placed on a separate page as a mask 100%K (black).

 Prepare a PDF file where: Page 1: front, Page 2: back, Page 3: varnish for the front, Page 4 (optional): varnish for the back.